SCOPE OF THIS CHAPTER

 4. Risk Information

-The Risk Information Framework is to be completed by the Safeguarding Coordinator using information gathered from the person concerned and other available information e.g. reports, minutes and interviews where it is lawful for the information to be shared and included.
+Risk information must be identified to inform a Safeguarding Plan.
+The Risk Information Framework is the nationally agreed tool and is intended to be completed by the Safeguarding Co-ordinator using information gathered from the person concerned and other available information e.g. specialist assessments, reports, minutes and interviews where it is lawful for the information to be shared and included.

-If there are other current risk assessments in existence e.g. those by statutory agencies or other professionals, these should be used to inform the risk identification process and development of the Safeguarding Plan.
+Where there are current specialist assessments in existence e.g. those by statutory agencies or other professionals, these should be used to inform the risk identification process and development of the Safeguarding Plan.
 The appropriateness of inclusion of information from other agencies or individuals should be confirmed with them first.

 Each completed Risk Information Framework should identify the specific areas of concern and risks, supported by the available evidence, source of the information and a risk rating (as per that set out in the Risk Information Framework).
-The use of risk ratings enables Safeguarding Coordinators to identify priority areas to consider in terms of managing risk and facilitating support.
+The purpose of rating the identified areas of risk is to highlight the risk areas that cause most concern so that these can be considered in terms of the actions required within the Safeguarding Plan.
 It also enables changes in level of risk to be measured when Safeguarding Plans are reviewed.

 5. Preparing for the Safeguarding Plan Meeting